ckaestne/TypeChef-LinuxAnalysis/README.md

-If running the analysis on the `master` directory, you first need to extract the feature models and file presence conditions with `genPCs.sh` and `genFMs.sh`.
+If running the analysis on the `master` directory, you first need to extract the feature models, file presence conditions, and other kbuild parameters with `genPCs.sh`, `genKbuild.sh` and `genFMs.sh`.
 The files will be placed in the `pcs` directory and used for the remaining analysis.
 For `linux26333` those files are already checked in, but can be recreated with the corresponding scripts.